iwx09/Project-3-TuwaiqAcademy-DL-Keras/README.md

 ## Conclusion
 This project serves as a fundamental step into the domain of image classification using neural networks.
 The Fashion MNIST dataset provides a more challenging alternative to the classic MNIST dataset and serves as a good benchmark for algorithms.

-Please find the complete code on my GitHub repository at [GitHub Link].
+Please find the complete code on my GitHub repository at [Project-DL-Keras.ipynb].